 Many public institutions (development agencies and export promotion agencies from regions, etc.) search regularly for project funding.
 Many of them are encouraged to participate in technical assistance projects, allowing their public employees and experts to transfer their know-how, promoting the development of international markets, training their counterparts in other countries or managing "twinning programs" which exchange know-how and best practices.

 - An export promotion agency participated in a project financed by the InterAmerican Development Bank aimed

 at launching a similar export promotion agency in Peru, transferring with this

 project their "know-how" to the new institution.

 The management of most Non-Governmental Agencies (Non-governmental organizations) is increasingly made up of full-time professional managers, which need to master the techniques of fund-raising, bidding, project management and evaluation of the International projects and funds they are awarded.
-As a matter of fact, it is irrelevant if the Non-governmental organizations get funding and projects at local or international level, because the techniques and the procedures are essentially the same.
+As a matter of fact; it is irrelevant if the Non-governmental organizations get funding and projects at local or international level, because the techniques and the procedures are essentially the same.
 Systematic good quality presentation of the project proposals and professional management and evaluation techniques will help them with the funding and the bidding for projects at all levels.

-Universities, Business Schools and other Educational institutions
+Universities, Business Schools and other Educational institutions.

-Recent University or Post-graduate students
+Recent University or Post-graduate students.